patters-match/pceadvance/README.md

 with other ROMs and it can be added in any order in the list using the Python 3 builder.

 An additional caveat is that the PSRAM on the EZ-Flash flashcarts is limited to 16MB.
 Unfortunately PSRAM cannot be accessed if the emulator is run from NOR flash (32MB).
-This means that for Super CD-ROM² support (which needs 192KB of cart RAM), titles larger than 16MB must truncated by the Python builder using the ```-trim``` option so they will fit in PSRAM, losing some game data in the process. *Akumajou Dracula X: Chi no Rondo* is one such title.
+This means that both the PCEAdvance compilation and its RAM additional requirement must fit within that 16MB.
+So Super CD-ROM² support compilations larger than 16384KB-192KB, and Arcade CD-ROM² titles larger than 16384KB-2240KB must be truncated by the Python builder using the ```-trim``` option so they will fit in PSRAM, losing some game data in the process. *Akumajou Dracula X: Chi no Rondo* is one such title.
 Though it does apparently work, it would not be playable to completion on EZ-Flash.
+For this reason you label the ISO filename with the required system type: (CD) for CD-ROM², (SCD) for Super CD-ROM², or (ACD) for Arcade CD-ROM².
+You can determine this by consulting the lists published at https://www.necstasy.net

 To use CD-ROM support from Pogoshell just make a build with only the CD-ROM System ROM and use it as the plugin for
 ```.iso``` files (and ```.pce``` files).